 I spent some time on the Spanish island of Menorca this summer and it was better than I could have imagined!

 While I was studying abroad in Maastricht, Netherlands this summer, we had several long weekends and were highly encouraged to travel.
 By the time our first trip came around, we had no clue where we were actually going to go.
-So the night before, the eight of us gathered in one of the dorms and looked on google flights for the cheapest destination and less than 24 hours later we were making our way to Menorca, Spain.
+So the night before, the eight of us gathered in one of the dorms and looked on Google flights for the cheapest destination and less than 24 hours later we were making our way to Menorca, Spain.

 I expected it to be nothing like the books or the movies if I'm being completely honest.
 I knew that there would be beaches, but not the classic crystal clear water with colorful fish swimming around.
 I knew that there would be beachside markets, but not bustling with people and vendors loudly selling their products.
 I knew there would be bougie yachts anchored in port, but not with several people tanning while drinking sangria on the deck.
-I expected this to be a basic instagram versus reality moment in real life, but I have never been more okay with being wrong.
+I expected this to be a basic Instagram versus reality moment in real life, but I have never been more okay with being wrong.

-Being on the lesser known island of Menorca, I was able to experience all of the stereotypical things you see in the movies this summer.
+Being on the lesser-known island of Menorca, I was able to experience all of the stereotypical things you see in the movies this summer.

-I spent my days laying on the beach, reading books, and snacking on fruit.
+I spent my days lying on the beach, reading books, and snacking on fruit.
 There were hundreds of beaches around the island.
 Some were more touristy with fruit carts and beachside bars where vacationers gathered to kayak, tan, swim, and eat.
 For it being June, The beach was far less crowded than I expected it to be, I felt as though I was truly living my best island life.

 That being said there were also rocky coastal coves that you could hike out to.
 We had heard that these coves were exciting, but had no idea where to go.
 They were not on any maps and were considered local secrets.
 I had asked the tourist center a few days before when we were roaming around the capital of Mahon where I should go and she had mentioned one of these coves being a short walk from one of the beaches we were planning to go to.
 We had terrible service and spoke little to no Spanish, so we were relying heavily on the small red circle that the lady from the tourist office had marked on my free map a few days prior.